tonicbenji/abba/README.md

 TODO: make the piping functions reside in the contexts file so that they act as collections that can themselves be used if needed

+TODO: make the keywords function a mini reducer

 TODO: Anatomy of a context reducer:

 ```